6 Surprising Bipolar Disorder Warning Signs

 Picture this: Something small happens at work, and you find yourself getting really mad.
 So, you quit your job on the spot.
 Irritability is a sign of mania.
 If you are in a full-blown manic episode, this emotion can become amplified very easily.

-4. Hypersexuality: Sexual Impulses on Overdrive
+4. Bipolar Hypersexuality: Sexual Impulses on Overdrive

-Hypersexuality is another common sign of bipolar disorder that surprises people.
-During manic episodes, sexual desire can surge.
-A person might have an increase in sexual desire and also be more likely to engage in risky sexual behaviors.
 They may make inappropriate advances on their boss and others that they normally wouldn’t.
 They may be overly promiscuous.
 This may have a negative effect on their personal safety and have lasting impacts on their relationships.
 The person may also experience guilt, shame, and embarrassment when the manic episode is over.

 5. Erotomania: Unrequited Love

 Erotomania, also called De Clérambault’s syndrome, is a less discussed and more rare warning sign of bipolar disorder.
 However, there is a frequent association between erotomania and mood disorders, particularly those involving psychosis.
-Erotomania is a form of delusion.
-People with erotomania will believe that another person is in love with them.
-Typically, the other person will be of higher status, such as a celebrity.
-However, in reality, there is no basis for this belief.

 6. Psychosis: When Reality Becomes Distorted

-Psychosis is one of the most severe signs of bipolar disorder.
-It can occur during depressive episodes, but it is significantly more frequent during manic episodes.
 Psychosis involves a disconnect from reality.
+Bipolar psychosis warning signs involve a break from reality.
 A person experiencing psychosis might believe things that aren’t true (delusions) or have paranoid thoughts that others are out to harm them.
 They may also hear voices or see things that aren’t there (hallucinations).

 Psychosis can lead to significant distress for both the person experiencing it and their loved ones.
-Psychosis in bipolar disorder is a medical emergency and requires immediate attention.
-It’s critical to get professional help as soon as possible to manage the symptoms and prevent harm.

 Don’t Ignore the Red Flags